 Build Quality and Durability

 All the picks on our list are made by reputable brands and use quality materials that should stand up well to regular use.
 That said, some will fare better than others, and weight can be a good place to start.
-Light and minimalist offerings like the Xero Z-Trail EV are inherently less durable and more tear-prone than thicker and more hardwearing sandals like Chaco’s Z/Cloud and Teva’s hiking-focused designs.
-For reference, after just a few months of use, our pair of Z-Trails are already showing considerable wear along the footbed and outsole, while our 3+-year-old Chacos are still going strong with just a few cosmetic scuffs and lightly worn tread (and others on our team have had Chacos last 10+ years).
+Minimalist offerings like the Xero Z-Trail EV are less durable and more tear-prone than thicker and more hardwearing sandals like Chaco’s Z/Cloud and Merrell's Speed Fusion Sport.
+For reference, after just a few months of use, our Z-Trails are showing considerable wear along the footbed and outsole, while our 3+-year-old Chacos are still going strong with just a few cosmetic scuffs and lightly worn tread (and others on our team have had Chacos last 10+ years).
 Price can be another good indicator of longevity, with more expensive offerings typically boasting higher-quality materials and more robust constructions that will stand up better to long-term outdoor use.
-Budget picks like Teva’s Original Universal are a great example: While they cost just $55, the basic foam build will wear down much more readily than their $100 Terra Fi 5 Universal.
+Budget picks like Teva’s Original Universal are a great example: While they cost just $60, the basic foam build will wear down much more readily than their $110 Terra Fi 5 Universal.

 Hiking sandals (wearing Chacos at overlook in Utah desert)